MinaProtocol/mina/rfcs/0019-storing-client-data.md

 `Breadcrumb_added` has the field `sender_receipt_chains_from_parent_ledger` because we will use the previous `receipt_chain_hashes` from senders involved in sending a `user_command` in the new added breadcrumb to compute the `receipt_chain_hashes` of the transactions that appear in the breadcrumb.
 More of this will be discussed later.

-Whenever a node is bootstrapping, it will produce a diff containing the `state_hash` of all the blocks it has.
+Whenever a node is about to shutdown or has been offline time and is about to bootstrap, it will produce a diff containing the `state_hash` of all the blocks it has in its old `transition_frontier`.
 These blocks would be lost and their consensus state in the database would be labeled as UNKNOWN.

 The `transaction_pool` diffs will essentially have a set of transactions that got added and removed from the `transaction_pool` after an operation has been done onto it